Tauqeer Nasir

 He has served as Director General of Pakistan National Council of Arts for two years.

 Early life and education

-Tauqeer Nasir was born in Muzaffargarh.
-He finished his basic education in the cities of Dera Ghazi Khan and Multan.
+Tauqeer Nasir was born in Dera Ghazi Khan.
+He finished his basic education in the cities of Dera Ghazi Khan, Muzaffargarh and Multan.
 He graduated with a master's degree in Mass Communications from Punjab University, Lahore in 1981.
 Before joining the entertainment industry he had aimed to join the Pakistan Armed Forces.

 Career

 He started his career in 1978 with Pakistan Television Corporation (PTV).